georgexyz19/inkscapetutorial.org/content/posts/extension6_svg _file_format.md

 There are [six basic element shapes](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Basic_Shapes) in SVG specs: line, rect, circle, ellipse, polyline, and polygon.
-When we are working on a drawing in Inkscape, we can create three types rect, circle, and ellipse.
+When we are working on a drawing in Inkscape, we can create three types rect, circle, and ellipse directly.
 Inkscape uses paths for other types.
 The example drawing below is created in Inkscape, and the SVG code is shown below.

 <div style="max-width:800px">